Does Australian oil refining really

 developed countries will still have much higher emissions per head

-The earth may not be able to sustain the increased carbon dioxide
+The earth can't sustain the increased carbon dioxide emissions from

-emissions from burning fossil fuels - yet it will be reliant on
+burning fossil fuels - yet it will be reliant on fossil fuels for

 That is why carbon capture and storage is so important to climate